wpilibsuite/frc-docs/source/docs/software/dashboards/glass/mech2d-widget.rst

 .. image:: images/select-mechanism2d.png

-Once the widget appears, you can resize and place it on the Glass workspace as you desire.
+Once the widget appears as shown below, you can resize and place it on the Glass workspace as you desire.
 Right-clicking the top of the widget will allow you to customize the name of the widget.
+As the wrist potentiometer and elevator encoder changes, the mechanism will update in the widget.

 .. image:: images/mechanism2d-widget.png